xnvme/xnvme/docs/tools/homi/index.md

 MiB per device held.
 It needs only the admin queue and the sync queue pair that opening a device creates, and each of those carries a request pool costing 4 MiB, so 16 MiB per device is roughly double what is required.
-Every process in multi-process mode allocates a heap of its own, so a primary claiming the backend default would leave nothing in the hugepage pool for the secondaries it exists to serve:
+Every process in multi-process mode allocates a heap of its own, so a server claiming the backend default would leave nothing in the hugepage pool for the clients it exists to serve:

 ```bash
 homi start 0000:03:00.0 --be upcie --homi-id 1 --host_heap_size 134217728